Pre-training Transformer Models with Sentence-Level Objectives for Answer Sentence Selection: Experiments

 \subsection{Datasets}

 \paragraph{Pre-training} To eliminate any improvements stemming from the usage of more data, we perform pre-training on the same corpora as RoBERTa: English Wikipedia, the BookCorpus, OpenWebText and CC-News.
-We perform continued pre-training starting from RoBERTa~\cite{liu2019roberta} and ELECTRA~\cite{clark2020electra} checkpoints, using a combination of our objectives with the original ones (MLM for RoBERTa and MLM + Token Detection for ELECTRA, both with equal weight).
+We perform continuous pre-training starting from RoBERTa~\cite{liu2019roberta} and ELECTRA~\cite{clark2020electra} checkpoints, using a combination of our objectives with the original ones (MLM for RoBERTa and MLM + Token Detection for ELECTRA).
 Refer to Appendix~\ref{app:datasets} for complete details.

-\paragraph{AS2 Fine-tuning} We consider three public and one industrial AS2 benchmark.
-We use standard evaluation metrics for AS2: Mean Average Precision (MAP), Mean Reciprocal Recall (MRR) and Precision@1.
-A brief description of datasets is presented below (details are presented in Appendix~\ref{app:datasets}):
+\paragraph{AS2 Fine-tuning} We consider three public and one industrial AS2 benchmark as fine-tuning datasets for AS2 (statistics presented in Appendix~\ref{app:datasets}).
+We use standard evaluation metrics for AS2: Mean Average Precision (MAP), Mean Reciprocal Recall (MRR) and Precision@1 (P@1).